Polyaspartic vs Epoxy Garage Floor:

 Stays Beautiful for Life (100% UV Stable)

 Remember that ugly yellowing?
 Not with polyaspartic.
-Our system is 100% UV-stable, meaning it will never yellow or fade from exposure to sunlight.
+Our system is 100% UV-stable, meaning it will never yellow or fade from sunlight exposure.
 The color you pick is the color it will stay.

 This is why we confidently install it on outdoor surfaces.
 It's the perfect solution for our patio coating service, pool decks coating service, and driveways coating service.
 It can handle direct, blazing sun and harsh weather without changing color.